icclabo/icclabo.github.io/_projects/1_project.md

     Funder: VinUni
     Period: 03/2023 - 02/2025
     Amount: $72k
+    Acknowledgment: We would like to thank VinUniversity for supporting our research
     ---

-We would like to thank VinUniversity for supporting our research